To register at the practice, you must:

 If English is not your first language, the practice has access to interpreters.
 Please inform reception staff and this assistance can be provided.

 In accordance with Health Board recommendations, all new patients should present two forms of identification.
-This is required to reduce and prevent fraudulent attempts to obtain or misuse NHS care.
-Overseas visitors may be asked for additional information to prove NHS entitlement.

 One form of identity must ideally be photographic such as: